sekika/swrcfit/README.md

 adv=0; # adv=1; advanced output; adv=0; normal output;
 ```

 The first line, "# Setting",  is a comment.
-It indicates that this is a setting block.
+It indicates that this is a setting file.
 GNU Octave language ignores the rest of a line following a sharp sign ("#").

 The 2nd to 4th lines are for setting of the mode of calculation.
 When mode=1 (default), fitting of unimodal (BC, VG, and LN) models are conducted.
 When mode=2, fittin of bimodal (DB and BL) models are conducted, and when mode=3, both unimodal and bimodal models are conducted.